 How’s the Wine Scene Like in Montenegro?

 We’ve met several wine enthusiasts during our trips through the Balkans.
 A common question we get is: should I go to Montenegro?
-The short answer is: yes, absolutely!
-Just don’t expect to see a large variety of wines available besides Plantaže.
-Also, Montenegrin wine prices are generally higer-priced compared to its counterparts from neighboring countries.
+The short answer: yes, absolutely!
+Just don’t expect to see a large variety of wines available besides the ones from Plantaže.
+Also, Montenegrin wine is generally higher priced than its counterparts from neighboring countries.

 Here’s a look at some of the up-and-coming wine producers in Montenegro.
-The pickings are relatively slim but there’s still a lot in Montenegro waiting to be discovered.
-We’ll be covering some of the smaller producers in upcoming articles.
+There’s still a lot in Montenegro waiting to be developed and discovered.
+We’ll be covering some of the smaller producers in the upcoming articles.

-For us, when we found out that Europe’s biggest vineyard is located in Montenegro, we already had a reason to visit the country.
+For us, when we found out that Europe’s biggest vineyard is located in Montenegro, it was enough reason to visit the country.
 The vineyard and winery visit at 13. jul Plantaže was certainly a memorable experience.

 Update – May 11, 2017: New Tasting video where we presented:

 Plantaže Vranac 2013, Plantaže Vranac Reserve 2011, Plantaže Vranac Premijer 2009, Plantaže Vladika 2012, and Plantaže Stari Podrum Cabernet Sauvignon 2012.

 Matthew Horkey’s tasting report: Is Montenegrin Vranac Capable of Producing Top-Tier Wines?

 The ideas expressed in this article are personal opinions and are not associated with any sponsors or business promotions.
 The feature image and bottle image are from Plantaže’s website.